hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

-For instance, when I send sensitive information over the web (like a financial transaction, or like my user nick and password), it is very important that the connection is encrypted (using HTTPS); otherwise, it would not be difficult to intercept that sensitive information.
+For instance, when I send sensitive information over the web (like a financial transaction, or like my user nick and password), it is very important that the connection is encrypted (e.g. using HTTPS); otherwise, it would not be difficult to intercept that sensitive information.
 Enabling encryption for that kind of stuff should simply be mandatory.

 It's a good idea to impose security obligations over storing personal data.
 But I fail to see how showing an icon to users about storing data in encrypted form will do any good.
-Worse, it might even confuse people about what encryption really means, thus making it even harder to explain why encryption is important and why tools such as GnuPG should be improved in usability.
+Worse, it might even confuse people about what encryption really means in which context, thus making it even harder to explain why encryption is important and why tools such as GnuPG should be improved in usability.

-# Is this standardised icon set really a good idea anyway?
+# Is this standardised icon set really good anyway?

 Raising awareness about privacy rights online is important.
 This is what I have been doing with [Terms of Service; Didn't Read][tosdr] for about two years now.
-I've seen several variations of the Privacy Icons idea, and this implementation as suggested by the EU draft regulation shows that it's important to get it right.
+I've seen several variations of the Privacy Icons idea, and this implementation as suggested by the EU draft regulation shows that getting it right is not easy.

 [tosdr]: https://tosdr.org